 While South Africans faced a hike of VAT from 14% to 15% back in 2018, there has also been a recent repo rate cut meaning for many it can be a confusing financial period.
 These changes can also pose questions such as how will I be affected by this VAT increase?
 What can I do?
 And most commonly how can I still save money?
+This blog will tell you How to manage your money after the 2020 South African budget speech.

 Keep an eye on what you buy